barronh/recipes/OpenCMAQInArcGIS.md

 # Create the projection

 This section will use meta-data that is available in the GRIDDESC text file or as IOAPI meta-data on the NetCDF file (ncdump -h).
-Values for the EPA's 12US2 domain are provided as examples.
+Values for the EPA's 12US1 and 12US2 domain are provided as examples.

 1. Open ArcGIS
 2. Right click on "Layers"; Choose "Properties"